This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 But first, a little humor to remind you how stressful your life is without meal planning: 🙂

-A Completely Basic Guide to Meal Planning on a Budget
+A Completely Basic Meal Planning Guide

 Once you learn the basics of meal planning (on a budget), you’ll be able to replicate these steps each week and you’ll be amazed at how easy it really is.

-——–>>Be sure to check out the free Meal Planning Printable Pack at the end of this post!*
+——–>>Be sure to check out the free Meal Planning Printable Pack at the end of this post*

 Step 1: The Menu Master List